-The MIKE URBAN+ data storage is divided into a number of data stores.
+The MIKE+ data storage is divided into a number of data stores.

 The main storage for the model data is SQLite (or PostGIS database, optionally).
-But a number of additional files and data stores define the MIKE URBAN+ functionality such as binary result files and configuration files.
+But a number of additional files and data stores define the MIKE+ functionality such as binary result files and configuration files.

-MIKE URBAN+ is installed with SQLite/SpatialLite.
-If you want to use the alternative database option, PostgreSQL/PostGIS then you must install the two products found in the "Prerequisites\ PostgreSQL 11.1" and "Prerequisites\PostGIS 2.5.1" folders.
-For more details please check the MIKE URBAN+ Release Note.
+MIKE+ is installed with SQLite/SpatialLite.
+If you want to use the alternative database option, PostgreSQL/PostGIS then you must install the two products found in the "Prerequisites\ PostgreSQL" and "Prerequisites\PostGIS" folders.
+For more details please check the MIKE+ Installation guide.